 KBW initiated the versatile method of using stainless steel banding to attach brackets to light poles.
-This started with heavy duty Band-It® brand, tool-applied banding and now includes custom-made heavy duty screw gear banding for certain installations.
+This started with heavy duty , tool-applied 3/4" banding and now includes custom-made heavy duty screw gear banding for certain installations.
 Stainless steel is not only more corrosion and heat resistant than other metals, it is also durable, recyclable and flexible.